mooxphp/moox/_icons/README.md

 # TallUI Icons

 Iconset for developers.
-No depenendency on other TallUI packages.
+No dependency on other TallUI packages.
 Compatible with Blade UI Kit.
 Use them as you want.

 ## Blade Icons